Resources for local authority public service commissioners and senior officers.

 Many local authorities and parent bodies are exploring mutuals for the first time and you will need to develop a clear approach, policy or framework that is right for your organisation to work in.
 Councils typically need to consider:

-- Are there existing policies or processes that might provide a framework for development of new mutuals?
+1. How mutuals fit with existing corporate priorities and objectives?
+For example, is your organisation shifting to a commissioning or co-operative model?
+2. Do you want to develop a top-down or bottom-up approach?
+Or a mix?
+3. Are there existing policies or processes that might provide a framework for development of new mutuals?
 For example, is there a service transformation or divestment programme already underway?
+4. How does the parent body plan to manage and support requests from employees under right to challenge.

 Oldham Council’s ambition is for a co-operative borough, empowering the local community and residents.
-The approach includes the exploration of a mutual model for service delivery in Adult Social Care.
-Co-operative Innovation: the Oldham Approach (PDF, 407KB, 7 pages) explains the approach, looking at Oldham Council as a business, its partnership working and its wider work with the local community.
+The approach includes the exploration of a mutual model for service delivery in Adult Social Care.explains the approach, looking at Oldham Council as a business, its partnership working and its wider work with the local community.

 Commissioners (and employees) have 2 important sets of options to identify and assess: